OL-GIT/CheckShot/README.md

 Python3 must be installed on the server if automated, or on the client in case of a network-shared usage.

 It runs on Linux and Windows (with cygwin).

 **Installation :**

-Go to the place where you want to install the program and type :
+- Go to the place where you want to install the program and type :
 ```
 > git clone https://github.com/OL-GIT/CheckShot.git
 ```

+or

+- Download the .zip archive of the program [here](https://github.com/OL-GIT/CheckShot/archive/refs/heads/main.zip).

 **Method :**